Sweet-Papa-Technologies/fofo-docs/PLANNING.md

 - The tool must ignore irrelevant files (.gitignore, .DS_Store, etc.)
 - The tool should ignore files and folders defined in the .fofoignore or .gitignore file
 - The tool should attempt to create hyperlinks to other objects in the documentation
+- Ability to deal with LONG files incrementally
+- Tool must efficiently handle API calls to the LLM
+- Ignores files over a certain size
+- App should be aware of team context, tools, and other useful information
+- Project name should be inferred from:
+    - package.json, if available
+    - .git folder, if available
+    - user is prompted to enter the project name
+- The tool should show the status of progress as it processes each file

 ## Design
 - The tool will be written in TypeScript